HKSSY/Drone-Hacking-Tool/README.md

 #### USB Wifi adapter

 NOT all Wi-Fi adapter is compatible with the Aircrack-ng suite.
 Please [read](https://www.aircrack-ng.org/doku.php?id=compatible_cards) this tutorial to help you select a compatible Wi-Fi adapter.

+#### The Remote server (optional)

+You may be using a laptop or virtual machine to run this tool, but the performance of most of the laptops is not enough for cracking WiFi passwords.
+So, this tool can use an SSH connection to the remote server with the powerful GPU performance and use hashcat to reduce the time for cracking passwords.